Same-sex marriages (SSM) in Indiana.

 the U.S. Supreme Court will decide to legalize SSM in all states as it did for interracial marriages back in 1967.

 That may still come to pass, perhaps in mid-2016.

 However, an unexpected event happened on 2014-OCT-06.
 The U.S. Supreme Court decided to not accept the appeals of lawsuits from three U.S. Circuit Courts.
 One of these was the 7th Circuit Court of Appeals which had ruled the Indiana ban on same-sex marriages unconstitutional.
 The other two Circuit Courts had ruled SSM bans unconstitutional in four other states (OK, UT, VA, WI) Because of the Supreme Court's decision, these Circuit Court decisions became final, and same-sex marriage came to five states (IN, OK, UT, VA, WI) within a day or two.
-In a little while it will come also to six other states served by the three Circuit Courts.
+After a little while, it came also to six other states served by the three Circuit Courts.